achapcomputing/QuoteKeeper/README.md

 # QuoteKeeper

-QuoteKeeper has two main use cases I am designed it for:
+QuoteKeeper has two main use cases I am desigining it for:
 1)  documenting the funny things your friends say
 2)  storing movie/book quotes that speak to you